 Day Trip to Versailles

-Just a ride from Paris, the Palace of Versailles is a must-see for any traveler.
-The palace, which was the primary residence of the French royal family from 1682 to 1789, is a breathtaking example of Baroque architecture and is home to some of the most ornate and opulent rooms in the world.
+Just a ride from Paris, the Palace of Versailles is one of those places that you must visit on a trip to Paris.
+The palace, which was the primary residence of the French royal family from 1682 to 1789, is a breathtaking example of Baroque architecture, is home to some of the most ornate and opulent rooms in the world, and is surrounded by the most incredible manicured gardens.
 The palace is accessible for those with mobility issues, with elevators and ramps available throughout the building.

 Explore the Castles of the Loire River Valley